AU-dev/React-Boilerplate/README.md

 After initializing Sequelize, we don’t need to write CRUD functions, Sequelize supports all of them:

-create a new Tutorial: create(object) find a Tutorial by id: findByPk(id) get all Tutorials: findAll() update a Tutorial by id: update(data, where: { id: id }) remove a Tutorial: destroy(where: { id: id }) remove all Tutorials: destroy(where: {}) find all Tutorials by title: findAll({ where: { title: ... } }) These functions will be used in our Controller. many of these functions are defined in the controllers folder, with an example that has comments describing each function
+create a new Tutorial: create(object)

+find a Tutorial by id: findByPk(id)

+get all Tutorials: findAll()

+update a Tutorial by id: update(data, where: { id: id })

+remove a Tutorial: destroy(where: { id: id })

+remove all Tutorials: destroy(where: {})

+find all Tutorials by title: findAll({ where: { title: ... } })

+These functions will be used in our Controller. many of these functions are defined in the controllers folder, with an example that has comments describing each function.

 ### Babel